-This course deals with the fundamentals of notation such as scales, key signatures, meter signatures, rhythms, dynamics terms and signs etc. Introduction to melodic and harmonic intervals.
-Major and minor triads and their inversions.
+This course deals with the fundamentals of notation such as scales, key signatures, meter signatures, rhythms, dynamics terms and signs etc. Introduction to melodic and harmonic intervals, major and minor triads and their inversions.
+Roman numeral realization, and simple harmony using the primary triads in root position.
 Analysis and writing of simple non-chord tones.